 - Documentation (including records keeping and data integrity)

-- Validation of manufacturing, computer system, and other
+- Validation of manufacturing, computer systems, etc

 - Qualified person batch release

 - Outsourced activities, including audits

 Before entering the market, all medical cannabis sold in Europe needs to be manufactured and tested under European GMP, along with Good Distribution Practices (GDP) certification for distribution and warehousing.
 All European cosmetics and medications that contain CBD should be GMP-certified and listed in the Eudra Database.
 That is the Union database, maintained and operated by the EMA (European Medicines Agency), that lists products with GMP certificates and import authorisations.
 Other authorisations mean compliance with Directive 2001/83/EC, which approves cannabis production as an active pharmaceutical ingredient (API) and Directive 2003/94/EC, which outlines principles and guidelines of GMP related to medicinal products and investigational medicinal products for human use.
 EU-GMP certification evaluates the quality system and quality control, personnel, facility, equipment, documentation, manufacturing, complaint and recall processes.